cybersecurity-dev/awesome-c-programming-language/README.md

 * ❌ `SIGKILL` cannot be handled, caught, ignored, or blocked
 * ❌ `SIGSTOP` cannot be handled either.

+This is a rule of Unix/Linux systems — no C program can override this.
+These two signals are designed to always work, even if the process is misbehaving.
+**`SIGKILL`** immediately stops (`kills`) the process — the **kernel** does not let your program run anything in response.

 ```c
 // Signal handler function
 void handle_signal(int sig)